rzr/qa-reports/README.md

 ## Migration Notes

+*   13 Aug 2013: Added support for grouped serial measurements.
+If you have been using serial measurements, and the `group` attribute for `series` elements, you may see unexpected behavior.
+From now on if two or more `series` within a `case` have the same `group` attribute the series are grouped together.
 *   06 May 2013: Added Gerrit integration (link by change ID the same way as Bugzilla)
 *   29 April 2013: Not compatible with old installations of [QA Dashboard](https://github.com/leonidas/qa-dashboard).
 If you have been using QA Dashboard you will need to update it as well.
 *   02 April 2013: New external configuration and service support taken in use.
 This will replace the old `bugzilla.yml` configuration file.
 Upgrading is not mandatory, `bugzilla.yml` will still work if it exist.
 See [wiki](https://github.com/leonidas/qa-reports/wiki/External-Services) for more information.